iukadike/blog/_posts/2023-09-10-format-string-attack.md

 #### Changing the value to 0x5000.

-This task involves changing the content of the target variable to a "0x5000" rather than a random variable.
+This task involves changing the content of the target variable to "0x5000" rather than a random variable.
 This is more tricky than the previous task because we need to print out `0x5000 = 20480` characters.
-We can use precision modifiers (It pads the didgits with zeros to achieve the desired width) which control the minimum number of digits to print to achieve this.
-Ususally, multiple format specifiers with different precision modifiers will have to be used.
+We can use precision modifiers (which pad the didgits with zeros to achieve the desired width), which control the minimum number of digits to print to achieve this.
+Typically, multiple format specifiers with different precision modifiers will have to be used.

 For this task, I need to determine the total number of characters I would need to print for each precision modifier.
 - 0x5000 = 20480